eugene0320/kmeans-music-clustering/README.md

 elbow_method_kmeans.png - Visualization of the Elbow Method, used to determine the optimal number of clusters.

 song_clusters_pca.png - PCA-based visualization of the K-Means clustering results.

+lstm_time_series.py - Predict the future popularity of songs based on historical streaming data and metadata